serginator/homepass/README.md

 + 3ds-korg
 + 3ds-denpaMen

-If this is useful the content can be putted on .bash_aliases for example, or I could add an alias installer to append the aliases to that file.
+To add the oneliners on startup please execute just once `./installOneliners.sh`.
+It will add the `.3ds-oneliners` file to your home, append it to `.bashrc` and source it.